EsupPortail/esup-wayf/README.md

 ```bash
 ProxyPassMatch /map/(.*)/(.*)/(.*)/(.*) http://$1.basemaps.cartocdn.com/light_all/$2/$3/$4.png
 ```
-- In config.php, configure the esup-wayf variables.
+- In config.php, uncomment and configure the Geo-SWITCHwayf variables.
-- Configure variables "myIDP" and "cru" in the file Geo-SWITCHwayf/geo-SWITCHwayf.js (Values need to be the same as those delivered by Shibboleth).
-You can also set the variable "isGeolocationEnabled" to true if you want the map to be set at the user's position.
 - You can adapt the colors and style in the file Geo-SWITCHwayf/css/style.css
-- If your federation is not Renater, you need to adapt the script "update-wayf.sh" to fetch the right metadata files.
+- If your federation is not renater, renater-test, edugain or edugain-test, you need to adapt the script "update-wayf.sh" to fetch the right metadata files.
-- Run the script `Geo-SWITCHwayf/update.sh WAYF-PATH renater` .
-It will update idp's data, geolocation and icons (Run this script daily in a CRON).
+- Run the script `Geo-SWITCHwayf/update.sh {federation_name}`.
+It will update idp's data, geolocation and icons.
+- Configure a crontab to run this command daily.

-To enable discofeed filter (Require Shibboleth >= 2.4)
+To enable discofeed on SP (Require Shibboleth >= 2.4)

-- In the service provider's shibboleth2.xml enable the discofeed (make sure that the location is "/DiscoFeed") and add a whitelist which contains all the allowed IDP (these IDP must exist in the federation XML file).
+- In the service provider's shibboleth2.xml enable the discofeed (make sure that the location is "/DiscoFeed"). example : <Handler type="DiscoveryFeed" Location="/DiscoFeed"/>
-- Restart shibboleth
+- Restart Shibboleth.
-- Check that you can display the JSON file at "yourSP.univ.fr/shibboleth-path/DiscoFeed"
+- Check that you can display the JSON file at "yourSP.univ.fr/Shibboleth.sso/DiscoFeed", the content of the SP's metadata file should appear.

 Important :

-Make sure to enable writing permissions for the files discofeed.metadata.php, IDProvider.metadata.php, SProvider.metadata.php and wayf_metadata.lock
+Make sure to enable writing permissions for the files IDProvider.metadata.php, SProvider.metadata.php, wayf_metadata.lock.

 Other softwares and library used